MarioFigueiraP/ShinyAppSpatialModelFeedback/README.md

 [^2]: In a precise sense use this "method" would be absolutly incorrect, but if the number of samples are much lower than the number of raster points (the number of simulated data) then we could assume this as a valid approximation.
 The right mode would be simulate a homogeneus point process (homogeneous Poisson), evalauting its intesity function $\lambda$ by the condition over the whole process outcome $\Lambda = \iint \lambda(\mathbf{s}) dS$, the expected number of points $\Lambda$.
+[^3]: We could say the same for preferential sampling as for independent sampling, except that for independent sampling we would do an inhomogeneous Poisson process to correctly simulate the sample.

 <h2> 2.
 Upload data </h2>